b4oshany/Vecni-PHP/README.md

 to aid in development.
 For instance, Vecni uses advance namespaces and autoloading tools to access modules from anywhere, which is much like python or C++ package management.

 There is no installation, everything works right out of the box once you've downloaded the modules you need for development.
+However, there are few requiements in order to use Vecni, see Setup Instructions;

 Important
 ---------